Table of Contents

 A mix of old and new trails

-From the sections I biked the trail is both well-built and well-signed.
+From the sections I biked, the High Rockies Trail is both well-built and very well-signed.
 The trail is a mix of old and new trails, with connectors added so that you can access existing day use areas along the Smith Dorrien Trail.
 It also makes for easy access and parking.

 The landscape you encounter is quite diverse.
-Travel through forest, sometimes in the valley bottom, though often the trail offers a view.
+Travel through forest, sometimes in the valley bottom, though often the High Rockies Trail offers a view.

 As you travel south from the Sawmill Campground through to Lower Kananaskis Lake, the mountain views are also exceptional.